 A prepaid debit card is exactly what it sounds like.
 It is an alternative banking card that only lets you spend the money that you have preloaded onto the card.
 You can use your prepaid bank card anywhere that accepts its payment network, such as Mastercard or Visa.
 If you attempt a purchase beyond the funds available, your card is declined.

-If you don’t have an online bank account or credit card and want an easy way to limit overspending, a prepaid card may be your best bet.
-Millions of Americans are using them to supplement or replace traditional banking services.
+If you don’t have an online bank account or credit card and want an easy way to limit overspending, a prepaid debit card may be your best bet.
+Millions of Americans use them to supplement or replace traditional banking services and checking accounts.

 Yet, prepaid cards also have their drawbacks.

 Here’s the scoop on prepaid debit cards.
 This way, you’ll be in the know when it comes to making the best choices for your finances and goals.

 No credit check.
 No ChexSystems.
 No hidden fees.